luiscarlin/sample-spring-security/README.md

 - By accessing the `SecurityContextHolder` you can obtain details about the currently authenticated user, and even authenticate somebody
 - You can validate forms by implementing the `Validator` interface and overriding `public boolean supports (Class<?>)` and `public void validate(Object, Errors)`
 - Spring takes care of `POST /login` by accessing your implementation of `UserDetailService`.
 You still need to define the `GET /login`
+- By default Spring will do basic security if it's in the classpath `org.springframework.boot:spring-boot-starter-security`.
+You can customize it though.